 - If you’re staying in an AirBnb, walk-in closets are great spaces for baby to sleep in when traveling.
 (Again, leave the door open to allow air flow.)

 - Darken baby’s travel crib with a Snooze Shade.
 This breathable cover gives your baby the darkened sleep space he needs to sleep well and allows you to “hang out” while baby sleeps.
 Older babies and toddlers may fight you covering the crib, so wait until your little one is asleep before putting it on.
-This is a fantastic way to avoid early wake ups without having to black out any windows.

 - Create distance between your beds.
 You can put the Pack n Play in the corner of your hotel room or place a few chairs between your bed and baby’s travel crib.
 Try to prevent your baby being able to see you from her bed, as that can distract her from falling or staying asleep.